Chrismettal/Threedeploy/README.md

 ## Pipeline usage

+**Warning: This example was written for GitLab and needs to be modified for Github.**

-For clarity, please see my [example Repo](https://gitlab.com/chrismettal/LasS0) where Threedeploy is used for automatic CI/CD deployment!
+For clarity, please see my [example Repo](https://github.com/chrismettal/LasS0) where Threedeploy is used for automatic CI/CD deployment!

 *Warning*, If you run Threedeploy in a CI/CD pipeline, it will not be able to easily update your repos `thingdata.json`.
 It IS possible to give CI/CD runners push access, but since it will only need it once for initial deployment at Thingiverse for example it is not really worth it.
 You will manually need to update `thingdata.json` with the new ThingID that is output to the command line and artifacted as `ThingId.txt` on successful creation!